lamnguyenx/lamnguyenx.github.io/resume.md

 ### Others
 - Always eager to explore, experiment with, and quickly learn the latest technology
-- Write clean, maintainable code with clear structure and naming
+- Write clean, maintainable code through test-driven development practices and clear structure
 - Highly experienced in Linux system administration